kuldeepn/JS-Snnipets/README.md

 13
 Explanation: + operator will invoke valueOf and valueOf will give primitive value from function
 ```
-## 16. JS code to sort a Number array
+## 16. What is the output of the following
 ```javascript

 function x(){